 Getting Synced with OmniPresence and Omni Sync Server

 Available on the Mac and iOS, OmniGraffle is an essential tool for all your design and diagramming needs.
-And when it comes to protecting those documents and sharing them between your Mac and iOS devices—and with the members of your team—we have something a little extra-special for you: OmniPresence and Omni Sync Server.
+And when it comes to protecting those documents and sharing them between your Mac and iOS devices, we have something a little extra-special for you: OmniPresence and Omni Sync Server.

 OmniPresence is a free utility that you install on your Mac for synchronizing files.
 OmniPresence runs in the background, watching a “connected folder.”
 It makes sure the files inside are in sync with files in the cloud (a WebDAV server of your choice), and with your OmniPresence-enabled iPad apps.

-On iOS, OmniPresence is built into all of our current document-based apps, including OmniGraffle 2 and OmniOutliner 2.
+On iOS, OmniPresence is built into all of our current document-based apps, including OmniGraffle 2, OmniOutliner 2, and OmniPlan 3.
 You’ll access OmniPresence folders and files from within the app’s respective Resource Browsers.
 The result is that all of your OmniPresence-enabled devices detect changes wherever you make them, and constantly sync up to keep your files up to date.

 To get started, you’ll need to download OmniPresence for Mac from our website.

-- OmniFocus uses its own built-in sync code (rather than OmniPresence) to push database changes to a WebDAV server and retrieve them from it; OmniFocus for Mac doesn’t require OmniPresence to be installed for its sync to function to work.
+Unlike other Omni apps, OmniPresence isn’t a replacement for your current sync solution for OmniFocus.
+OmniFocus uses its own built-in sync code (rather than OmniPresence) to push database changes to a WebDAV server and retrieve them from it.
+OmniFocus for Mac doesn’t require OmniPresence to be installed for its sync to function to work.

-Omni Sync Server is a magical box that lives in a well-air conditioned room with our other servers and a herd of unicorns.
+Omni Sync Server resides in a well-air conditioned secure facility.
 Omni Sync Server is our own custom WebDAV server and it functions as a central hub for all your syncing needs; it’s what OmniPresence connects to when shuttling files between your Mac and iOS devices.

 With Omni Sync Server, we never ever look at your data without your permission.
 For example, when our Support Humans are working with you to restore a corrupt file or isolate a particular issue you’re having with our server.
 Beyond that, you can rest assured that your data is safe and secure on Omni Sync Server.